List icon Contents

 Limitations

-In the OFF_SCREEN rendering mode on Windows and Linux, and both HARDWARE_ACCELERATED and OFF_SCREEN rendering modes on macOS, the mouse, keyboard, and touch events are processed on the Java side and forwarded to Chromium.
-Java Swing, JavaFX, and SWT UI toolkits do not provide a fully functional touch events support, so JxBrowser does not support some touch gestures in these rendering modes.
+In this rendering mode on Windows, Linux, and macOS (both rendering modes), the mouse, keyboard, and touch events are processed on the Java side and forwarded to Chromium.
+Java Swing, JavaFX, SWT, and Compose UI toolkits do not provide a fully functional touch events support, so JxBrowser does not support some touch gestures.

 The same limitation applies to the Drag and Drop (DnD) functionality.
 DnD is processed using the Java DnD API, so it does not work exactly like in Google Chrome.
 DnD supports only the predefined set of flavours.